 Like me, most people have loved and lost or at some point will.
 And, like me, many people have had trouble letting go.
 This can impair their ability to fully love their current partner.
 You can fall in love again and it can be even better than the one you lost.
 I want to share with you a method of letting go that I learned in Seminary, and which has helped many people to let go of a long lost love.

-The easiest relationships to recover from are ones where you were ready to break up, you made the break up decision, and you said all that needed to be said.
+Letting go of someone we love is always a painful process.
+The easiest relationships to recover from are ones where you were ready to break up anyhow.
+Then, you made the break up decision, and clearly said goodbye with your head and your heart.
 You had no more hope for the relationship

 Moving on starts with a decision rather than a desire

 You will never feel like letting go of someone you love.
 Like many actions in relationships, we must be guided by our head rather than our heart.
 You heard me right.
 Most problems in relationships result because people fail to do what they know is right and instead just do what they feel.
 If it feels good, do it, creates failure unless it passes a screening of what we know is right.
 Successful people, in relationships or otherwise, do what is helpful and right–even if they don’t feel like doing it.

 Parents must interact with their children in a way they know is right and healthy, even if they don’t feel like it.
 Otherwise they damage their relationships with their children.
 Socially, we must interact with people in a way we know is right, even if we don’t feel like it, or we will be socially ostracized.
 In marriage, doing and expressing everything you feel will destroy your marriage.
 Because that is not right.

 Honesty is a virtue, total openness is not.

 If you don’t feel like letting go and you are not going to, then don’t marry because that won’t make you let go.
 If you are married already, start planning what you are going to do after your divorce or your spouse’s affair.
 That just might help you to make the hard decision to let go of that past love.